Basketball Scouting Outline for Coaches

 Preparing Your Basketball Team

-It’s great to have information, but coaches won’t have time to give all the information you have collected, so narrow down the most important information and create a template or process for presenting that information.
+It’s great to have information, but basketball coaches won’t have time to give all the information you have collected, so narrow down the most important information and create a template or process for presenting that information.
 That way your team can absorb and maximize application.
 It’s also very important to be consistent.
 Players will have better memory recall if how the information is presented is consistent and familiar.

 • Understand how much they can ABSORB.